IrvingMeng/MagFace/README.md

 1. prepare the features (in the recognition step).
 2. `cd eva/eval_quality` and run `eval_quality.sh` (e.g., `./eval_quality.sh  lfw`).

-Note: model used in the quality assessment session of the paper is not released.
-Contact me via [email](irvingmeng@outlook.com) if you need that model.
+Note: model used in the quality assessment session of the paper can be found [here](https://drive.google.com/file/d/1vA1AVLblzdal_twXrLQhUKZ4ms9_hgqg/view?usp=sharing).

 ## Basic Training